 Real money contests typically require you to report percentages earned rather than dollar amounts earned.
 Unless all contestants were to begin with the same amount of cash in their accounts, this is the best way to handle this.
 If someone had $1,000 in their account and someone had $50,000, it would be much easier for the $50K trader to make $100 than the $1K.
 This levels the playing field and helps keep everyone competitive regardless of their account size.
 Usually, the starting account is a minimum, which would lead to better overall results.

 There are a lot of people making a go at trading these days.
 Maybe it’s the world we live in but people love to trade stocks, options, and everything else.
 This guy is on a day trading journey and trying to make up for business loss due to the pandemic.
 Other people on YouTube are on journies as well.
 I guess if you think about it, this all one big contest against yourself.

 The biggest benefit of entering a trading contest is that it forces you to think about your trading in a new light.
 Now, you are not just making trades for the sake of profit, but to compete against others.
 Competition in any area can spur you on to new levels of success, and that is how you should treat options trading contests.

-For the most part, demo trading contests tend to be much better places to start out for your first few contests.
+For the most part, demo trading contests tend to be much better placed to start out for your first few contests.
 These are a great place for new techniques to be tested anyway, but demo contests are also the best place to get your feet wet with anything new, rather than risking too much money.
 If you’ve never traded in a contest before, don’t do it for the first time with real money.
-Using a virtual trading account like this one, could show a wide scale amount of results.
+Using a virtual trading account like this one could show a wide-scale amount of results.
 Keeping it in order is the best way, with real money.

 There are some negatives when it comes to trading contests, as well.
 As long as you are aware of these, they can be easily addressed and compensated for.